 Heading down an aisle at the Los Angeles toward backstage.

 Check out our many pages on various areas of the Los Angeles Theatre.
 It's a 1927 design by S. Charles Lee.

 When "Crazy Quilt" finally lands in New York it plays (of course) the New Amsterdam.
 We don't see much of the theatre this time around during a big production number -- just a few shots of the audience.
 But at the end of the number we get this view with a bit of the proscenium showing.

 A look at the Orpheum box seats when we're in New York for "Crazy Quilt at the New Amsterdam.

 At the end of the number we get a reaction shot from Billy Rose, who has been lurking in the house.
 For this shot it's the Orpheum again.
 When "Crazy Quilt" actually played New York in 1931 it wasn't at the New Amsterdam but at the 44th St. Theatre.

 The facade of the Pan Pacific Auditorium appears as the NBC radio studios about 10 minutes before the end of the film.
 Fanny Brice has just finished an episode of her long-running show and comes out to get in her car.
 She's in a hurry to see Nicky Arnstein for what turns out to be the last time.
 "All these years I was just in love with a bunch of toothbrushes" she finally tells him.

-See our page on the Pan Pacific Auditorium & Theatre for information about the vanished complex.
+See the page on the Pan Pacific Auditorium on the Los Angeles Theatres site for information about the vanished complex.

 On IMDb: "Funny Lady"